The stuff that rarely makes it into those coffee table foraging books.

 To the point that we might not even make it as a species.

 But plantwalkers are also optimistic and have hope in their hearts, even in the face of despair and adversity.

 Hope is a powerful attribute of a plantwalker.

-We keep spreading the plant knowledge, even when many folk think foraging is about making wild cocktails, or getting trashed in the hedge.
+We keep spreading the plant knowledge, even when many folks think foraging is only about making wild cocktails or getting trashed in the hedge.

-The purpose of this free mini-class is to teach you practical ways to reconnect.
+The purpose of this email mini-class is to teach you practical ways to reconnect.

 Paradoxically by, “using technology to help you get off technology”.

-You meet a plant, to paraphrase Basho, the old dusty Zen poet, “by sitting with plant”.
+You meet a plant, to paraphrase Basho, the Zen poet, “by sitting with plant”.